HHS/simpler-grants-gov/documentation/decisions/adr/2023-09-07-data-replication-tool.md

 AWS Transit Gateway has a similar security posture to VPC Peering as [the underlying technology is the same](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/transit-gateway.html#:~:text=It%20uses%20the%20same%20underlying%20infrastructure%20as%20VPC%20peering), however, that solution is optimized for a hub and spoke VPC architecture with thousands of connected VPCs and is overly complicated for two VPCs to connect to each other.

-Non AWS solutions require traffic to leave the AWS network and traverse the public internet.
+Non AWS solutions require traffic to leave the AWS network and [traverse the public internet via internet gateways](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/software-vpn-1.html).
 While that traffic can be encrypted with a VPN, that is inherently less secure than keeping the traffic within the AWS boundary.

 ## Implementation Guide